What Causes Algae in a Swimming Pool?

 severe algae problem in pool

-Main Causes of Algae Build Up
+Main Causes of Algae Build Up in Pools

 We’ve looked at the conditions algae loves to thrive.
 Now let’s look at some of the common causes of algae problems in a pool.
 Things you need to avoid.